zhna123/orbittalk-api/README.md

 `/users` - Fetch authenticated user's detail

+`/users/:id` - Fetch a user's detail (used to find friends of the authenticated user)

+`/users/:username` - Look up a user by its username (used to look up and add new friend)

 `/conversations` - Fetch all conversations of the authenticated user

 `/conversations/:id` - Get a conversation by its id